• What are you looking for?

 May 25

-Design in motion: Andreas Ostwald and the Aeris Linu
+Design in Motion: Andreas Ostwald and the Aeris Linu

-Thought.
-Formed.
-Moved.
-About the design world of Andreas Ostwald and the Aeris Linu
+Conceived, designed, moved – About the design world of Andreas Ostwald and the Aeris Linu

-What happens when a designer considers not only shapes, but also movement and gravity - and how to trick them?
-Andreas Ostwald is one such designer who creates spaces that set body and mind in motion.With the new Aeris Linu together with Dietlind Walger and her team, he has developed a chair that does not stand still, but resonates - with life, with its owner, with time.
+What happens when a designer thinks not just about shapes, but about movement and gravity, and how to outsmart them?
+Andreas Ostwald is such a designer, creating spaces where both body and mind are set in motion.
+With the new Aeris Linu, he, together with Dietlind Walger and her team, has developed a chair that doesn't stand still, but rather sways along – with life, with its occupant, with time.

-About Andreas Ostwald - The man behind the form
+About Andreas Ostwald – The Man Behind the Form

 Portrait of Andreas Ostwald.Andreas Ostwald, designer of the new Aeris Linu office and conference chair.